 Microsoft Entra Agent Identities support two distinct accountability roles:

 Owner is the technical administrator responsible for operational management, setup, configuration, and credential management.
-Think of the Owner as the person who keeps the agent running correctly.
+The Owner is assigned to the Agent Identity Blueprint, think of the Owner as the person who keeps the blueprint and its credentials correctly configured.
+Because all Agent Identities inherit their configuration from the Blueprint, managing the Owner at Blueprint level covers all Agent Identities created from it.

 Sponsor is the business representative accountable for the agent’s purpose and lifecycle.
 The Sponsor is the person who can answer: “Why does this agent exist, and is it still needed?”